BitCannaGlobal/testnet-bcna-cosmos/instructions/bitcanna-dev-4/README.md

     This will create a GPG encrypted file with both key files.

 ## Step 3.
 Upgrade to v1.3.
 To be announced soon

+BitCanna Community agrees with Governance to approve a proposal to upgrade the `bcnad` software from `v.1.2` to `v.1.3.1` on XX/YY/2022.
+This upgrade, called "Ruderalis" will bump Cosmos SDK from v.0.44.2 to v.0.45.1, Tendermint from v.0.34.13 to v.0.34.15 and ibc/go from v.1.2.0 to v.2.0.3.
+That includes the last features and security patches.
+See the full changelog here

+You can upgrade manually, stopping the binary and replacing it with the new one when the approved halt-height is reached and the chain stops or you can automate it with Cosmovisor.
+A detailed guide to setting up Cosmovisor is here